mwiencek/weight-balanced-tree/README.md

 Pass `null` for `tree` to create a new tree.
 (This module has no such thing as a tree of size 0.)

 The `cmp` (comparator) function is used to order the values.
-This should never change for a particular tree.
-(It's recommended to create utility functions for each type of tree that always pass the same comparator.)
+It works the same as the comparator you'd pass to `Array.prototype.sort`, and should never change for a particular tree.

 `onConflict` is a function that determines what should happen when `value` already exists in the tree.
 This is required.
 It receives the existing tree